Last modified July 28, 2021

-He tutorial to build the CO2 meter, which I wrote recently, aroused a lot of interest, getting more than 8,000 visits in its first month.
+The tutorial to build the CO2 monitor, which I wrote recently, aroused a lot of interest, getting more than 8,000 visits in its first month.

-In this CO2 meter I used a Chinese CO2 sensor MH-Z19B, cheap and good value for money.
+In this CO2 monitor I used a Chinese CO2 sensor MH-Z19B, cheap and good value for money.

-Thinking about how to improve the meter using a sensor, also inexpensive, but higher quality, I have decided to evaluate the possibility of making an improved version of the CO2 meter with the sensor Senseair S8 LP, of Swedish origin.
+Thinking about how to improve the meter using a sensor, also inexpensive, but higher quality, I have decided to evaluate the possibility of making an improved version of the CO2 meter with the Senseair S8 LP CO2 sensor, of Swedish origin.

-And while I make up my mind, I thought it best to start with a comparison CO2 MH-Z19B vs Senseair S8, to analyze their similarities and, above all, their differences.
+And while I make up my mind, I thought it best to start with a comparison MH-Z19B vs Senseair S8 CO2 sensors, to analyze their similarities and, above all, their differences.

 The MH-Z19B CO2 Sensor